Overview

 12. Kayaking

-If you’re looking for an adventurous way to explore Dubrovnik, kayaking is a great activity that allows you to experience Dubrovnik’s charm from another perspective.
+If you’re looking for an adventurous way to explore Dubrovnik, kayaking is a great option that lets you experience its charm from a different perspective.

 Paddling under the city walls will give you a sense of how massive they are, and kayaking further away will allow you to reach cliffs, charming coves, and beaches.